 Hexham Beekeepers Association is an outstanding group of enthusiasts from wildly different walks of life.
 Our range of characters and experience means we bring many skills to the association and there is never a dull moment.

 Our current chairman is Judith Stewart who has been beekeeping for many years near Shotley Bridge.

 Our members range from children (many of whom have been introduced to bees at school) through all the age groups to some octogenarians who have been keeping bees for over 60 years.

 All in all, a load of good folk, both beginners and more experienced members, all of whom help out in many ways – some of them make great cakes too!

 Membership of the Association has increased dramatically in recent years.
-We currently have around 170 members, despite a couple of disastrous summers which might have dented enthusiasm.
+We currently have more than 180 members, despite a couple of disastrous summers which might have dented enthusiasm.
 This reflects the massive interest in honeybees today.